 Budapest’s Christmas markets are filled with some of Hungary’s best holiday traditions, from mulled wine and Chimney Cakes to Hungarian folk art and handmade crafts.
 Budapest has two Christmas markets, Vorosmarty Market and Basilica.
 Vorosmarty is the larger of the two, held in St. Stephen’s Square, named after the country’s first king.
 Sip hot mulled wine and wander Budapest’s beautiful cobblestone streets on a Tailor-Made Holiday, and experience two different Christmas markets in one beautiful city.

-Expert Traveller Tip: “I really liked the Christmas market at St Stephen’s square in front of the Basilica better than the bigger, more popular one at Vorosmarty Square.
+Travel Expert Tip: “I really liked the Christmas market at St Stephen’s square in front of the Basilica better than the bigger, more popular one at Vorosmarty Square.
 Vorosmarty Square has a bunch of big brand stores surrounding it which in my opinion, took away from the traditional Eastern European market feel and it didn’t seem as authentic.
 The one at the Basilica is a bit smaller but way cuter.
 It has a much nicer setting with a decorated Christmas tree, a skating rink, and the beautiful church in the background.”
-Alexandra Roper, Flight Centre Marketing

 Ljubljana Lights & Delights

 Ljubljana’s charming holiday markets fill the crisp winter air with the aroma of mulled wine and freshly-baked Slovenian sweets.
 See the Christmas tree in Prešeren Square, watch colourful lights twinkle as you stroll through the city, and learn about Slovenian traditions on a special Tailor-Made Holiday.